yoosk526/SR-for-training/README.md

 This repository is for training model.
 We trained our model in **Docker Container** *(CUDA 11.5).*
-If you do **git clone** and upload this repository to your Google Drive, you can train model on *Colab*.
+If you do **git clone** and upload this repository to your Google Drive, you can train the model on *Colab*.
 *(`SR_train_on_Colab.ipynb` is code for training on Colab, but it might raise error)*
 Generally, we recommend using Docker to train.
 If you have great GPU, you don't need it.